microsoft/fluentui/ghdocs/FABRIC_COMPONENT.md

 ## Focus rectangle notes

 Focus rectangles around components should only be shown when the user presses tab or directional keys.
 When they press mouse buttons, focus rectangles should not be shown.
-To support this, we have implemented a root `Fabric` component that will conditionally add/remove an `is-focusVisible` class.
-Components rendering focus rectangles should conditionalize their visibility based on the `.ms-Fabric.is-focusVisible` parent selector.
+The `Fabric` component that will conditionally add/remove an `is-focusVisible` class, and components rendering focus rectangles should conditionalize their visibility based on the `.ms-Fabric.is-focusVisible` parent selector.

+This is abstracted in the scss include `focus-border()`.